tristan852/kite/README.md

 | `n > 0` | We win by playing our `n`th to last stone           |
 | `n < 0` | Opponent wins by playing their `-n`th to last stone |

-For example a score of `1` represents that we are going to win but only with our very last stone.
+For example, a score of `1` indicates that we are going to win, but only with our very last stone.
-A score of `-2` means that our opponent will win with one stone to spare.
+A score of `-2` means that our opponent will win, with one stone to spare.

 ---